 It really pays to get the right items.
 Although special clothing can add up, skiing isn’t a cheap sport, and if you don’t feel comfortable because you skipped one item from the list below and your face or hands are cold, then your whole day could be a waste (or you might end up spending much more to buy the item at the ski lodge’s shop!).

-Note that I only had to outfit three boys for a ski trip; I mostly included links that are relevant for boys, although similar items would be available for any member of the family.
+Note that I mostly included links that are relevant for boys and men, although similar items would be available for any member of the family.